stef9998/keyboards/README.md

 # keyboards
-repository for files of my (qmk-) boards
+This repository is for all the files of the keyboards and related stuff I build.
+All of them run qmk.